 The Aquacultural Garden treats effluents and reuses nutrients in the water for the commercial production of ornamental plants such as as arum lilies, also known as common calla lilies, Brazil's second most exported ornamental plant.

 Researchers from Embrapa Instrumentation (developed a ministation to treat effluents from dug-out nursery ponds and also produce flowers.
-The technology they named Aquacultural Garden treats those effluents, - which contain fish excreta, leftover feed, seaweed and microorganisms -, and reuses the nutrients in the water for the commercial production of ornamental plants like arum lilies (Zantedeschia aethiopica).
+The technology they named Aquacultural Garden treats those effluents, - which contain fish excreta, leftover feed, algae, and microorganisms -, and reuses the nutrients in the water for the commercial production of ornamental plants like arum lilies (Zantedeschia aethiopica).
 Originally from South Africa, arum lilies (a.k.a. common calla lilies or white calla lilies) are Brazil's second most exported ornamental plant Brazil and has been increasingly demanded worldwide, being capable to contribute for the economic sustainability of the technology.

 The Aquacultural Garden beats conventional methods as it offers relatively low construction and operation costs, easy maintenance and low energy consumption, dispenses with chemical products, and reduces dissolved and suspended organic mater.
 The treated water can be reused for different activities.
 The technology also reduces fish farming's water footprint, which is the total volume of freshwater used in the full production cycle.

-“The combination of physical and biological processes that composes the treatment system enables a marked improvement in the quality of the water to be treated, without the use of chemical products.
+“The combination of physical and biological processes that compose the treatment system enables a marked improvement in the quality of the water to be treated, without the use of chemical products.
 The system also has the treated water be reused in the own production tanks, which helps the rational use of natural resources”, details the researcher Wilson Tadeu Lopes da Silva, Wilson Tadeu Lopes da Silva, who is heading the project.
 The study had the participation of students from the Federal University of São Carlos (UFSCar).

 Looking for partnerships